-From 1 January 2021, the UK is no longer considered as an EU Member State and UK GDPR starts to apply.
+From 1 January 2021, the UK is no longer considered as an EU Member State and UK GDPR started to apply.
 Based on the agreement between the UK and the EU, until April 2021 (and possibly June 2021) all the personal data transfers from the EU to the UK are not considered as transfers to a third country.

-For the transfer from the UK to the EU, UK finds this transfer as transfer with adequate protection so there are no additional requirements needed for such personal data transfers.
+For the transfer from the UK to the EU, UK finds this transfer as transfer with adequate protection so currently there are no additional requirements needed for such personal data transfers.